zzzprojects/iOS-Tutorial/docs/pages/getting-started/add-toolbar.md

 Now we want the ability to toggle the dark mode on or off and the best thing for a toggle option is an iOS switch.
 The table view is full-screen space, and we wouldn't want to drop this switch right on top of my table view.

-Let’s add a toolbar to this view controller, so first, grab the bottom of the table view and move it up.
+Let's add a toolbar to this view controller, so first, grab the bottom of the table view and move it up.

 <img src="https://raw.githubusercontent.com/zzzprojects/iOS-Tutorial/master/docs/images/toolbar2.png">